 What did users cite as their reason for preferring the link with real words?
-They knew where they were going, because the link was informative and descriptive.
+They knew where they were going because the link was informative and descriptive.

-Not only are users more likely to click on short links using words, they’re also more likely to share branded links.
+Not only are users more likely to click on short links using words, but they’re also more likely to share branded links.
 Get all the research findings in this infographic.

 Net: when you’re investing in Facebook ads, every click counts.
 And there are proven ways to drive more clicks.

 Since consistency is another major factor in building brand trust, every short URL holds an opportunity to deliver a brand impression.
 Using a dedicated, branded domain for your custom short links helps you build consistency in the ways that you show up across Facebook: